celigo/integrator-api-docs/readme.md

 Click [here](https://github.com/celigo/integrator-api-docs/blob/master/state.md) for more info regarding the state resource type and all its related API endpoints.

-Less Popular Resource Types (from API standpoint)
+Less Popular Resource Types (from an API standpoint)
 =========

 ### iClient

 iClients are used (mostly) by SmartConnectors to store the authentication data required to connect with a specific API (on behalf of the SmartConnector).
-For example, if you are building a SmartConnector for Salesforce you will be required (by Salesforce) to register your app, and Salesforce will proide you with a client id, token, etc... and you can use an iClient to store this data and also make it available ONLY to your SmartConnector install base.
+For example, if you are building a SmartConnector for Salesforce you will be required (by Salesforce) to register your app, and Salesforce will proide you with a client id, token, etc... and then you can use an iClient to store this data and also make it available ONLY to your SmartConnector install base.

 Click [here](https://github.com/celigo/integrator-api-docs/blob/master/iClient.md) for more info regarding the iClient resource type and all its related API endpoints.